 or curl

-See the next section to learn how to use Python wrappers around IRSA’s SIA2 service.
+See the section on Python packages to learn how to use Python wrappers around IRSA’s SIA2 service.

 Python packages: PyVO & Astroquery¶